-960 clock hours / 31 Weeks / 38.5 Credits SOC: 31-9093.00
+800 clock hours / 31 Weeks / SOC: 31-9093.00

-The Central Service Technician Diploma Program is 960 clock hours training consisting of classroom theory, skills laboratory and 400 hours of clinical externships in an approved facility.
+The Central Service Technician Diploma Program is 800 clock hours training consisting of classroom theory, skills laboratory and 400 hours of clinical externships in an approved facility.
+The program is designed to give students the basic knowledge and skills necessary to work as an entry level Central Service Technician or Sterile Processing Technician in a health care setting.
 Classroom theory is taught in both synchronous and asynchronous learning.
 After successfully completing the program, the graduate will be eligible to take the CRCST certification exam through the Healthcare Sterile Processing Association (HSPA) formerly known as International Association of Healthcare Central Service Material Management (IAHCSMM).

-This Sterilization program is designed to teach students the skills for cleaning, packaging, sterilizing, disinfecting, and decontaminating instruments used by medical personnel and ensure that they are sterile, clean and ready.
+The Central Service Technician program is designed to teach students the skills for cleaning, packaging, sterilizing, disinfecting, and decontaminating instruments used by medical personnel and ensure that they are sterile, clean and ready.
 The program provides the students a comprehensive background of healthcare services including familiarity with every instrument or tool used, store, pass out and keep records related to sterilization monitors, orders and inventory.